 4.3.
 Performance metrics of PCA

-Principal Component Analysis (PCA) serves as a linear dimensionality reduction method, primarily aiming to retain as much of the variance in the data as possible through a reduced number of principal components.
+Principal component analysis (PCA) serves as a linear dimensionality reduction method, primarily aiming to retain as much of the variance in the data as possible through a reduced number of principal components.
 Like t-SNE, PCA is primarily used for data visualization and preprocessing, rather than direct classification.
 However, post-PCA reduction, a classifier can be applied to the reduced-dimensional data to evaluate performance metrics.

 Fig. 4.
-Metrics performance- PCA
+Performance metrics of PCA

-Assuming that, after PCA, a classifier (e.g., a Support Vector Machine or Random Forest) was used on the reduced dataset, the following results could be achieved for the three types of lung cancers:
+Assuming that, after PCA, a classifier (e.g., a support vector machine or Random Forest) was used on the reduced dataset, the following results could be achieved for the three types of lung cancers:

-From the derived Figure 4, PCA's application followed by a classifier displays promising results across the three lung cancer types.
+From the derived Figure 4, PCA’s application followed by a classifier displays promising results across the three lung cancer types.
 The metrics suggest that the principal components retained significant discriminative features of the data, allowing the classifier to differentiate among the diseases effectively.
-The accuracy for Primary Pulmonary Sarcomas and Salivary Gland-type Lung Tumors stands marginally higher compared to Pleomorphic (Spindle/Giant Cell) Carcinoma.
+The accuracy for primary pulmonary sarcomas and salivary gland-type lung tumors stands marginally higher compared to pleomorphic (spindle/giant cell) carcinoma.
 This might indicate that the principal components derived through PCA encapsulated the variances and features of these two cancer types slightly better.
 The balance in precision and recall metrics for all three diseases suggests a well-calibrated model performance post PCA.
 These metrics indicate neither a significant bias towards false positives nor false negatives, making the classifier's performance robust.
 In essence, while PCA serves primarily as a dimensionality reduction tool, when paired with a suitable classifier, it can offer valuable insights into the inherent structures of the data.
 The presented results highlight the potential of PCA in aiding classifiers to distinguish among different lung cancer types effectively.
 This further emphasizes the flexibility and utility of PCA in the realm of medical imaging and diagnosis.

-Receiver Operating Characteristic (ROC)
+Receiver operating characteristic (ROC) curve

-The Receiver Operating Characteristic (ROC) curve is a pivotal tool in assessing the performance of a binary classifier.
+The receiver operating characteristic (ROC) curve is a pivotal tool in assessing the performance of a binary classifier.
 By plotting the True Positive Rate (Sensitivity) against the False Positive Rate (1-Specificity) for various threshold values, the ROC curve provides a comprehensive view of a model's discriminative capability across a spectrum of decision thresholds.
 From the provided values, the varying shapes of the ROC curves for each lung cancer type shed light on their respective classification challenges.
 The closer the curve follows the left-hand border and then the top border of the ROC space, the more accurate the test.
 Ideally, a point at the top-left corner, representing 100% sensitivity and 100% specificity, is the perfect classifier.
 Conversely, a diagonal line from the bottom left to the top right indicates no discrimination capability, akin to random guessing.

 The curves displayed in Figure 5 suggest that our classifier demonstrates commendable discriminative power for all three diseases, as it leans towards the top left corner for each.
 However, subtle variations in curve shape imply differential performance.
 For instance, if one curve is more concave than the others, it suggests better performance for that specific disease type.